HaoyangGuo/CSE165-Project1/README.md

 # CSE165-Project1
-You can download built .apk file from the releases
+Built .apk file is published as a release.